readthedocs/readthedocs.org/docs/subprojects.rst

 ------

 Projects that are configured as subprojects will share a search index with their parent and sibling projects.
-This is the only way to share search indexes, they are not shared between arbitrary projects.
+This is currently the only way to share search indexes between projects, we do not yet support sharing search indexes between arbitrary projects.